For updates on the status of Mendix Cloud V4, Mendix Cloud V3, and other deployment options, see Mendix Status.

-- An application created through our APIs now has the Web Modeler enabled if the template the app is based on is suitable for use in the Web Modeler.
+- An application created through our APIs now has the Web Modeler enabled if the template on which the app is based is suitable for use in the Web Modeler.

 - We have loosened an unnecessarily strict constraint on email domains during signup.
 You can now sign up with email domains with single-character sub-domains.
 (Tickets 68210 , 68386)

 - We have fixed a bug that was causing some Mendix Cloud v4 users to unsubscribe from alerting lists after changing environment privilege settings.